Mob Town (1941 film)

-Mob Town is a 1941 Universal film starring the Dead End Kids and the Little Tough Guys.
+Mob Town is a 1941 American comedy crime film directed by William Nigh and starring Dick Foran, Anne Gwynne, the Dead End Kids and the Little Tough Guys.
+It was produced and distributed by Universal Pictures.

 Plot

 A man is convicted of murder and sentenced to death for the crime.
 His brother, who idolized him, meets a cop, Sgt.
 Frank Conroy, who attempts to stop the boy and his gang of friends from ending up the same way as his brother did.
 He enrolls them in a recreational program and helps them get jobs.
 However, things change when the kid finds out that Conroy was the cop who arrested his brother, which resulted in his execution.